smfm-project/sen2mosaic/docs/source/worked_example.rst

 Atmopsheric correction and cloud masking
 ----------------------------------------

-The next step is to perform atmospheric correction (removes the effects of the atmosphere on refectance values of images) and cloud masking (identififies clouds in images.) to generate Sentinel-2 level 2A data.
+The next step is to perform atmospheric correction (removes the effects of the atmosphere on refectance values of images) and cloud masking (identifies clouds in images.) to generate Sentinel-2 level 2A data.
 We do this with the ESA program ``sen2cor``.

 To perform atmospheric correction and cloud masking we call the tool ``L2A.py``.
-We need to specify Sentinel-2 level 1C input files (all follow the format ``*_MSIL1C_*.SAFE``).
+We need to specify Sentinel-2 level 1C input files, a directory containing level 1C files, or a single tile within a .SAFE file ``*.SAFE/GRANULE/*``).

-To run the process, we need to submit the following line:
+To process all .SAFE files, we can submit the following line:

 .. code-block:: console

-    python /path/to/sen2mosaic/L2A.py /home/user/DATA/worked_example/36KWA/*_MSIL1C_*.SAFE
+    s2m L2A -t 36KWA *.SAFE

 This command will loop through each Sentinel-2 level 1C file and process them one at a time.
 You might alternatively want to specify a single level 1C .SAFE file, and run several commands similtaneously.
 Bear in mind that this will require access to a large quanity of memory.